 Equal opportunity and services

 The University of Konstanz is committed to gender equality and equal opportunity for women and men, as well as family support.
 Our services and performance in these areas have been honoured on several occasions and are unique in Germany.
 The university Kinderhaus, for example, provides 100 nursery and kindergarten places for children between 6 months and 6 years of age.
 Furthermore, a Code of Practice on Gender Equality was adopted in 2010.
-The excellent facilities and the 24-hour opening times of our award-winning and top-ranked library are also commendable: besides placing 1st in four consecutive years (2008-2011) in comparison to all other university libraries, the library was also recognized as “library of the year 2010” by the “ZEIT-Stiftung Ebelin und Gerd Bucerius” Our Student Service Centre (SSZ) provides our students all the services they need at a single location.
-The Welcome Center offers extensive services for our (international) researchers and academics.
-Staff development, the promotion of young researchers and teaching competency development for all academics on all career levels is provided through our Academic Staff Development.
+Our library, which is open 24 hours a day, is another very important service provider: After concluding the final stages of the renovation works in 2017, the library forged ahead with its digitisation strategy.

-Promoting employment qualifications and careers
+Advancing employment qualifications and careers

-Student involvement and organisation
+Student involvement and organization

 Social and community involvement

 The University of Konstanz and its members are committed to support social and community involvement.
-Around 140 initiatives and groups are supported by students and staff at the university.
+Around 150 initiatives and groups are supported by students and staff at the university.